Savannah Steel: History

 In September 2025, the Savannah Steel were announced as the newest franchise in the UpShot League, which launched earlier that year.
-The team is owned and operated by Zawyer Sports & Entertainment, a company that also owns other franchises in the league..
+The team is owned and operated by Zawyer Sports & Entertainment, a company that also owns other franchises in the league.

+On December 8, 2025, the UpShot League announced the opening weekend matchups for each team.
+Savannah is scheduled to open its season on May 22 & 24, 2026, against the Greensboro Groove and Jacksonville Waves.

+Coach

 The Savannah Steel's inaugural head coach is Coretta Brown, a Southeast Georgia native and Southeast Bulloch High School alum.
 Brown's basketball résumé includes being Georgia’s 1999 Gatorade Player of the Year, a standout at the University of North Carolina, and a first-round pick in the 2003 WNBA draft by the San Antonio Silver Stars.
 Her playing career included stops with the Indiana Fever, Chicago Sky, and overseas before transitioning into coaching.

 A Chatham Steel freightliner.
 Chatham Steel, founded in 1915, is headquartered in Savannah, Georgia.

-Team Identity
+Name

 The team's branding reflects Savannah's industrial heritage, drawing inspiration from the city's ship and railyards, as well as the steel industry.
 The Steel's identity emphasizes grit, determination, and a commitment to breaking barriers.